 The spring and summer period of high leafminer damage coincides with the rainy season, when canker spread is most likely.
-CLM greatly exacerbates the severity of citrus canker caused by Xanthomonas axonopodis pv. citri (see Chapter 31 of the 2020-2021 Florida Citrus Production Guide, PP-182, Citrus Canker).
+CLM greatly exacerbates the severity of citrus canker caused by Xanthomonas axonopodis pv. citri (see Chapter 31 of this guide, PP-182, Citrus Canker).
 CLM is not a vector of the disease, although tunnels made by its larvae are especially susceptible to infection, and tunnels infected by canker pathogen produce many times the amount of inoculum than in the absence of leafminer.
 Control of leafminer should be optimized where infection by canker is high, especially in young trees and susceptible varieties such as grapefruit and, to a lesser extent, early oranges.